Lory1990/mia-platform-php-template/README.md

 ## Deploy
-The microservice comes with Build&Deploy gitlab pipeline (see `.gitlab-ci.yml`), simply push the code and tag it when you want to deploy.
+The microservice comes with Build&Deploy GitLab pipeline (see `.gitlab-ci.yml`), simply push the code and tag it when you want to deploy.